 On the ground, the situation for the Rohingya continues to deteriorate.

 Suu Kyi remains largely silent on the issue.
+She refuses to even use the word "Rohingya".
 Calls from the international community for her to speak out on the Rohingya's behalf are ignored.
+Suu Kyi also fails to publicly criticise the actions by the military and Buddhist extremists.

 Aung San Suu Kyi was one of the most inspirational leaders of the final decades on the 20th Century.
 Her nonviolent struggle against a repressive regime at great personal cost was revered by the oppressed population of Burma and lauded by the international community.
 She was a more than worthy winner of the Nobel Peace Prize in 1991.
 The Nobel Committee was justified in describing her struggle as "one of the most extraordinary examples of civil courage in Asia in recent decades".
 She had become, the committee said, "an important symbol in the struggle against oppression".